Empakt/Batch_Scripts/README.md

 ## Spotify Post Update Mod.bat

-This script is complementary to the Adless Spotify repo: https://github.com/mrpond/BlockTheSpot
+This script is complementary to the Manual Installation of BlockTheSpot for Spotify: https://github.com/mrpond/BlockTheSpot

 During the Spotify update, the modified .dll file gets replaced,